RM-Sharma999/Fraud-Detection-System/README.md

 Multiple classification models were trained and evaluated to identify the most effective approach for fraud detection.

+Multiple models were trained and evaluated using appropriate metrics for imbalanced data, and the final model was optimized through calibration and threshold tuning.

 ### Baseline Model Comparison

 These models were evaluated using **precision, recall, and F1-score**, which are more appropriate than accuracy for imbalanced datasets.